amds-ldeo/ada-db-spec/docs/source/subject_schemas.rst

-subject_schemes
+subject_schemas
 ================
-The table `subject_schemes <https://schema.astromat.org/ada/tables/subject_schemes.html>`_ is to hold unambiguous subject schemes allowed by ADA system.
+The table `subject_schemas <https://schema.astromat.org/ada/tables/subject_schemas.html>`_ is to hold json schemas of different subject(object) approved by ADA system, e.g. analysis object, sample object.

 It is used with table ``record_subjects`` to store more scientific metadata related to the ``record``, etc. SAMIS data product.